Bacon Muffins with Maple Glaze

 To make the muffins:

 - Preheat the oven to 425 degrees.
-Use cooking spray to lightly coat the cups of a standard 12-count muffin pan, then place a paper cupcake liner in each cup.
+Use cooking spray to lightly coat the cups of a standard 12-count muffin pan, then place a parchment cupcake liner in each cup.

 - Into the bowl of a stand mixer, add the butter, cut into small pats, along with the vegetable oil, granulated sugar, and brown sugar.
 Cream together until smooth.